 The above is a quick video to see her style of teaching; she’s a loon in the best of ways!

 Now that you’ve got all the equipment and know how to ask strangers for help, you’ll need to start experimenting with framing and angles.
 Learning how to take pictures of yourself alone is not a quick overnight activity.
 It takes time, persistence, trial and error and a little bit of failure.

 Yet, as with normal photography, the more you experiment, the more you’ll see what works and what doesn’t.
-As this is not a crash course in photography, we won’t focus on how to take good pictures in general, but will rather give you some tips on how to take pictures of yourself alone – as this is a completely different story!
+As this is not a crash course in photography, I won’t focus on how to take good pictures in general, but will rather give you some tips on how to take pictures of yourself alone – as this is a completely different story!